Designed for organisations where judgement must be applied reliably under pressure.

 Monitor

-Track compliance and outcomes to identify trends, risks, and operational drift.
+Track adherence and outcomes to identify risk, drift, and trends.

 05